-The Wittenberg University Department of Public Safety is a comprehensive full-service agency that exists to serve and protect our students, faculty, staff, and guests.
+The Wittenberg Police Division is a subdivision of the Department of Campus Safety, and is a comprehensive, full-service police agency which exists to serve and protect our students, faculty, staff, and guests.
 Our mission is to provide a safe and secure living and learning environment by actively collaborating with other agencies, the Clark County community and, most importantly, the campus community.
 Collaborating with the campus community enhances our crime prevention efforts and enables us to best support the mission of the institution.
-We strive to develop positive relationships with students so that we can effectively serve, mentor and educate them.
+We strive to develop positive relationships with students and employees in order to effectively serve, mentor and educate them.